Geoff Hurst: Personal life

-Hurst lives in Cheltenham, Gloucestershire, with his wife Judith.
+As of 2021, Hurst lived in Cheltenham, Gloucestershire, with his wife Judith.
 They have been married since 13 October 1964, having met three years previously at a youth centre; Eddie Presland was best man.
 They had three daughters but the eldest Claire died in 2010 after a ten-year long battle against a brain tumour.
 Hurst had one brother, Robert, who died by suicide in 1974.

 In November 2020, Hurst offered to donate his brain after his death for research into dementia.
-This followed the death of several of his 1966 World Cup winning colleagues, Jack Charlton, Martin Peters, Ray Wilson and Nobby Stiles after suffering with the disease and the diagnosis of Bobby Charlton with dementia.
+This followed the deaths of several of his 1966 World Cup winning colleagues, Jack Charlton, Martin Peters, Ray Wilson, Nobby Stiles after suffering with the disease (also Bobby Charlton who died later).